alexanderovie/datos/docs/classes/FeaturedSnippetDataforseoLabsSerpElementItem.md

 > `optional` **url**: `string`

-Defined in: main.ts:116440
+Defined in: main.ts:117827

-relevant URL
+relevant URL in SERP

 #### Implementation of